-- Two key lithologies are present, Metasediments (basement sandstone) which has been overlain by a pyroclastic Tuff, Figure 13.1. - Metasediments are steeply dipping to the west.
-Intact strength is potentially underestimated from laboratory testing (average UCS of 30MPa). - Pyroclastic Tuff has shallow bedding and has low intact strength due to alteration and with UCS of 10MPa. - The available orientated data in the Pyroclastic Tuff (from two boreholes) is limited.
-There are 33 data points which indicate widely spaced defects.
+- Two key lithologies are present, metasediments (basement sandstone), which has been overlain by a pyroclastic tuff, Figure 13.1. - Metasediments are steeply dipping to the west.
+Intact strength is potentially underestimated from laboratory testing (average UCS of 30 MPa). - Pyroclastic tuff has shallow bedding and has low intact strength due to alteration and with UCS of 10 MPa. - The available orientated data in the pyroclastic tuff (from two boreholes) is limited.
+There are 33 data points, which indicate widely spaced defects.

-- The available orientated data in the Metasediments (from four boreholes) is significant.
+- The available orientated data in the metasediments (from four boreholes) is significant.
 Nearly 700 data points, which indicate a more jointed rock mass but with a lack of orientation of any faulting.
-Review of the logging and core photos suggest such faulting is present and the absence of understanding of orientation is considered as a significant gap in the studies. - Comparison of the surface mapping (mostly in Metasediments) and orientated data from borehole CGA-209-G (in closest proximity to mapping and entirely in Metasediments) shown in Figure 13.2, indicates very good comparison.
-Of note is the good match between defect sets D1 (looped in red) and sets C1 and A1 (looped in blue).
-Of note is slightly flatter dip of set D1 in the surface mapping.
-The oriented data indicates the bedding (diamond symbols in set D1) is steeply dipping south to east.
+Review of the logging and core photos suggest such faulting is present and the absence of understanding of orientation is considered as a significant gap in the studies. - As shown in Figure 13.2, comparison of the surface mapping (mostly in metasediments) and orientated data from borehole CGA-209-G (in closest proximity to mapping and entirely in metasediments) indicates very good comparison.
+Of note is the good match between defect sets 'D1' (circled in red) and sets 'C1' and 'A1' (circled in blue).
+Of note is slightly flatter dip of set 'D1' in the surface mapping.
+The oriented data indicates the bedding (diamond symbols in set 'D1') is steeply dipping south to east.
 The variance from the broader interpretation noted above is owing to rotation introduced by intrusion of an underlying diatreme.
-However, the bedding noted in the surface mapping is moderately dipping to the southwest (set A2) and also moderately dipping to the west (set B1).
-This is at odds with the provided geological overview where bedding is steeply dipping in the Metasediment and shallow dipping in the pyroclastic Tuffs.
-The bedding has the potential to significantly control stability of the overall slopes, therefore this discrepancy needs to be resolved. - Other oriented boreholes in the Metasediments provide somewhat poorer comparison with mapping as this is a function of the blind zones impacting on the other boreholes.
+However, the bedding noted in the surface mapping is moderately dipping to the south-west (set 'A2') and also moderately dipping to the west (set 'B1').
+This is at odds with the provided geological overview where bedding is steeply dipping in the metasediment and shallow dipping in the pyroclastic tuffs.
+The bedding has the potential to significantly control stability of the overall slopes, therefore this discrepancy needs to be resolved. - Other oriented boreholes in the metasediments provide somewhat poorer comparison with mapping as this is a function of the blind zones impacting on the other boreholes.

-Figure 16.2 Surface Mapping and orientated data from borehole GCA-209-G
+Figure 13.2 Surface Mapping and orientated data from borehole GCA-209-G

-Knight Piesold, 2016.
 Note: Defect sets annotated by OreWin.
-The blind zone (grey shading), where defects will be underrepresented in oriented core
+The blind zone (grey shading), where defects will be under-represented in oriented core.
+Defect sets 'D1' = circled in red and 'C1' and 'A1' = circled in blue; bedding = diamond symbols in set 'D1'

-16.1.2 Knight Piesold PFS Pit Slope Design
+13.1.2 Knight Piesold PFS Pit Slope Design

-The Knight Piesold 2016 Pre-Feasibility Pit Slope Design VA201-439/3-2 Rev0 report provides the pit slope recommendations for PFS studies.
+The Knight Piesold 2016 report 'Pre-Feasibility Pit Slope Design VA201-439/3-2 Rev0' provides the pit slope recommendations for PFS studies.
 The following comments are based on a review of this report: